citusdata/citus_docs/admin_guide/upgrading_citus.rst

 Step 1.
 Update Citus Package
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 If upgrading both Citus and Postgres, always be sure to upgrade the Citus extension first, and the PostgreSQL version second (see :ref:`upgrading_postgres`).
-Here is how to do a Citus upgrade from 9.5 to 10.2
+Here is how to do a Citus upgrade from 10.2 to 11.0 on Postgres 13:

 **Ubuntu or Debian**

 .. code-block:: bash

   sudo apt-get update
-  sudo apt-get install postgresql-12-citus-10.2
+  sudo apt-get install postgresql-13-citus-beta-11.0
   sudo service postgresql restart

 **Fedora, CentOS, or Red Hat**